 I mean, who wouldn’t love this pesto rigatoni with just 5 ingredients (parmesan not shown in the image below).

 - Rigatoni: I like using rigatoni since this tube-shaped pasta allows the sauce and nuts to seep inside the pasta too.
 Every piece has all the flavour.
+Whole wheat pasta would also be a great option here.

 - Pesto: I use my Celery Leaf Pesto for this one but any pesto will work great.
 You can even use your favourite store-bought pesto.